moogacs/docs.buf.build/docs/tour/view-generated-documentation.md

 In this way, the `buf.md` file is analogous to a GitHub repository's `README.md`.
 The `buf.md` file currently supports all of the [CommonMark](https://commonmark.org) syntax.

-Let's start by adding a quick note like so:
+Let's start by adding a quick note:

 ```terminal
 $ touch buf.md